 The Cambridge Institute for Medical Research (CIMR) is seeking to recruit an outstanding individual to lead our Building Services Team.
-Shared between CIMR and the Mitochondrial Biology Unit (MBU) you will be responsible for the day-to-day running of the WT/MRC Building.
+Shared between CIMR and the Mitochondrial Biology Unit (MBU) you will be responsible for the day-to-day running of the building, based on the Cambridge Biomedical Campus.

 You should be qualified to HNC or equivalent, or have undertaken a recognised apprenticeship in Mechanical or Electrical Maintenance and have had relevant experience of working in a mechanical/electrical maintenance environment.
 Although you should ideally have experience in operation and maintenance of BMS, mechanical services plant, HAV (including steam operated heating systems), and 415v electrical distribution, consideration will be given to less experienced applicants with potential to learn and develop into the role.

-The closing date is Thursday 4th October 2018.
-Interviews will be held on Tuesday 16th October 2018.
+The closing date is Thursday 22nd November 2018.
+Interviews are likely to be held on Tuesday 4th December 2018.

 Previous applicants need not apply.